How Play Boosts Communication and Literacy Skills in Children

 Guided Play

 While playing is always fun, guided play is designed to focus specifically on pre-determined learning goals.
 Simultaneously, guided play must maintain all the other enjoyable aspects of free play.
 Guided play is defined by a constructive set of principles.
 The first is that guided play features child agency.
 The second is that guided play allows for gentle adult guidance.
 Together, both principles ensure that the child progresses towards the learning goal.
+This play type is seen commonly in daycare or other school settings.

 Different Stages of Play

 As well as different types of play, there are different stages of play.
 Depending on their age, personality, and maturity, children display a diverse range of behaviors that can be categorized scientifically.
 In 1929, sociologist Mildred Parten observed six different stages of free play in children ages 2 to 5.
-As fellow playground inhabitants, you need to stay tuned-in to what the children around you experience in everyday literacy and play activities.
+As fellow playground inhabitants, you need to stay tuned in to what the children around you experience in everyday literacy and play activities.

 • Unoccupied play: Exploration is the crux of unoccupied play.
 The child may not look like they’re playing at all.
 Rather, the child is simply looking around, observing their surroundings.
 Very young children exhibit this behavior, and it’s the base for all other stages of play.
 Through watching, the child learns patience and how to operate in the world without direct interference.